LudLaf/INTRODUCTION-TO-GITHUB/README2.md

 <!--
   <<< Author notes: Header of the course >>>
-  Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.
-  In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
-  Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
+Invisible comments in previw mode.
 -->

-# Communicate using Markdown
+# header h1 using Markdown + underline

-_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._
+## header h2 using Markdown + underline
+### header h3 using Markdown NO underline
+#### header h4 using Markdown NO underline
+##### header h5 using Markdown NO underline
+###### header h6 using Markdown NO underline

+_Italics for text using underscores in front and behind_

+_you can add comments (will be invisible in preview) by surronding them with "<,!,--" and "-,-,>" (without the commas)_

 <!--
   <<< Author notes: Start of the course >>>
-  Include start button, a note about Actions minutes, and tell the learner why they should take the course.
-  Each step should be wrapped in <details>/<summary>, with an `id` set.
-  The start <details> should have `open` as well.
-  Do not use quotes on the <details> tag attributes.
 -->

 <!--step0

-GitHub is about more than code.
+pilas, este es el step cero: GitHub is about more than code.
 It’s a platform for software collaboration, and Markdown is one of the most important ways developers can make their communication clear and organized in issues and pull requests.
 This course will walk you through creating and using headings more effectively, organizing thoughts in bulleted lists, and showing how much work you’ve completed with checklists.
 You can even use Markdown to add some depth to your work with the help of emoji, images, and links.

-- **Who is this for**: New developers, new GitHub users, and students.
+- **Who is this for**: New developers, new GitHub users and students.
 - **What you'll learn**: Use Markdown to add lists, images, and links in a comment or text file.
 - **What you'll build**: We'll update a plain text file and add Markdown formatting, and you can use this file to start your own GitHub Pages site.
 - **Prerequisites**: In this course you will work with pull requests as well as edit files.
 If these things aren't familiar to you, we recommend you take the [Introduction to GitHub](https://github.com/skills/introduction-to-github) course, first!